openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 `int.val`.
 The `L` descriptor returns `int.ref.class`, while the exotic descriptor returns `int.val.class`.

+[ Which mirror defines the fields for apis like `getFields()`?]

 In particular, `Class::forName` and `Object::getClass` will always return a `ref` projection.
 If you want the mirror that "works like `int.class`", you have to look somewhere special, as with `int` today, or ask the primary mirror for its corresponding secondary mirror.
 There will be an API point on `Class` for obtaining the `val` mirror from the `ref` mirror, and vice versa.

+### JVMTI & redefinition of mirrors
+JVMTI, and the `java.lang.instrument` package provide powerful tools for modifying classes.
+The native `ClassFileLoadHook` allows modifying classes before they are loaded and may be used to transform classes in surprising ways such as adding methods or fields, and can be used in ways that javac would not, violating invariants such as empty constructors.
+Both tools can be used to modify the bodies of methods after they have been loaded (assuming the classes are not marked as `unmodifiable`).

+* How do we treat the two mirrors generated from a single primitive classfile?
+* Is the `ref` version marked as non-modifable (treating the `val` one as the `true` class)?
+* Does the CFLH get called once (for the classfile) or twice (for `val` & `ref`)?

 ## From Q-World to L-World